CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Experiments

 \subsubsection{Subjective human evaluation results}

 While the MAE, RMSE and SSIM metrics show that our method is the clear winner, the performance improvements with respect to the second-best model seem rather small.
-To better assess the performance differences among the generative models, we turn our attention to the subjective evaluation study based on the annotations (votes) provided by three independent doctors.
+To better assess the performance differences among the generative models, we turn our attention to the subjective evaluation study based on the annotations (votes) provided by three independent experts.
+On average, the experts spent between 16 and 29 hours casting the votes for each presented case.
 The corresponding results are presented in Table~\ref{tab_doctors}.

-The study shows that our approach was voted as the winner by all three doctors, in all style transfer experiments.
-Remarkably, even if the doctors did not know which method produced which image, CyTran gathered more than $50\%$ of the votes from each doctor.
-The lowest percentage recorded by CyTran is for Doctor \#1, who rated our solution as being the most convenient in $113$ of $200$ ($56.5\%$) cases.
-Still, CyTran outperforms CycleGAN, the second-best model, by a considerable margin of $37.5\%$.
-Doctor \#3 was most favorable towards our model, voting for CyTran in $152$ of $200$ ($76\%$) cases.
-In contrast, U-GAT-IT, the second-best model in opinion of Doctor \#3, obtained only $20$ of $200$ ($10\%$) votes.
-In conclusion, all doctors agree that CyTran is significantly better than the other state-of-the-art translation models.
+The study shows that our approach was voted as the winner by all three experts, in all style transfer experiments.
+Remarkably, even if the experts did not know which method produced which image, CyTran gathered more than $75\%$ of the votes from each expert.
+The lowest percentage recorded by CyTran is for Expert \#1, who rated our solution as being the most convenient in $150$ of $200$ ($75\%$) cases.
+Moreover, CyTran outperforms U-GAT-IT, the second-best model according to Expert \#1, by a considerable margin of $68\%$.
+Expert \#3 was most favorable towards our model, voting for CyTran in $176$ of $200$ ($88\%$) cases.
+In contrast, AttentionGAN, the second-best model in opinion of Expert \#3, obtained only $13$ of $200$ ($6.5\%$) votes.
+Aside from counting the votes casted by each expert, we also analyze the inter-rater agreement via the Cohen's $\kappa$ coefficient.
+The average inter-rater agreement is $\kappa=0.81$, with values ranging from $0.76$ to $0.88$.
+We consider this level of agreement as substantial.
+In conclusion, all experts agree that CyTran is significantly better than the other state-of-the-art translation models.

+After casting the votes, we revealed the identity of the methods to the medical experts.
+Upon analyzing the generated outputs once again, all three experts observed that CyTran is the only method that does not produce visual artifacts and does not lose information.
+When a vote went towards a different method, it was almost always decided based on the fact that the voted competing method produced an image closer to the target one.